UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 `eval 'for i in {1..100}; do sleep 2; echo "Igneous" >> rocks.txt ; done' &`
 `eval 'for i in {1..100}; do sleep 2; echo "Sedimentary" >> rocks.txt ; done'`
 `eval 'for i in {1..100}; do sleep 2; echo "Metamorphic" >> rocks.txt ; done' &`
-* It is important not to run large scripts on the login node.
-Set up a job on a compute node with `sinteractive`.
 -- *Slide End* --

 -- *Slide* --